Compensatory Time (See Overtime)

 - Criminal infraction conviction

-The disclosure must be made in writing on the Criminal History Disclosure Notification form, within five working days of the date of the conviction or plea of nolo contendere, whether or not adjudication was withheld.
+The disclosure must be made in writing on the Criminal History Disclosure Notification form, within five working days of the date of the conviction or plea of nolo contendere – whether or not adjudication was withheld.
 The form may be found on the BC-Net under the Forms link.

 Failure to comply with this requirement may constitute grounds for severe disciplinary action, up to and including termination.
-This is part of the County’s effort to maintain a safe work environment.

 County Cars and Vehicles

 Property owned by the County, including vehicles, computers, email, Internet access, software, cell phone/PDA telephones, two-way radios, fax or copy machines, etc., is to be used for official County business.
 Employees are entrusted to use County equipment properly and safely.
-Any County property under the control of an employee is subject to inspection, as such, employees should have no expectation of privacy of personal information or property maintained on or in County issued property or equipment, including desks, lockers, two-way radio communication and computer systems, email or other office equipment.
+Any County property under the control of an employee is subject to inspection; therefore, employees should have no expectation of privacy of personal information or property maintained on or in County issued property or equipment, including desks, lockers, two-way radio communication and computer systems, email or other office equipment.
 Radio communications may be recorded as part of the business operations.
 Abuse or misuse of County property may be cause for disciplinary action.
 See also Sunshine Law.

 Criminal Background Check